 Some of the greats are Bill Bryson, Rachael Friedman, and Paul Theroux.
 Get in the habit of reading the NY Times Travel Section, Washington Post features, Afar, Atlas Obscura, find own favorite travel writers and read them, enjoy them, be a reader to become a better writer.

-My favorite is Jeffery Taylor, who travels to rough parts of the world like Siberia.
+My favorite is Jeffrey Taylor, who travels to rough parts of the world like Siberia.

 Create a blog.